kwhite2/git/lessons.md

 - copying a repository from your local machince to GitHub
 - copying a repository from someone else's GitHub account to your own*
 - copying a repository from your account to someone else's account

-# Final Challenge

-You made it to the end of this workshop--congratulations!
-You now know a little more about why using Git and GitHub in your scholarly practice might be advantageous, and what the challenges are.

-It may be worth practicing more with these tools to get a concrete sense of whether they'd be useful.
-Here's some ways forward:

-1. Fork and clone [the repository for this workshop](https://github.com/DHRI-Curriculum/git).
-Note not only *what* you are doing, but also *where* you are working when completing these two different tasks.
-2. Make changes to the files on your local machine.
-Remember to save them!
-3. Use the 3-step process of stage, commit and push to return the amended files to the repository on GitHub.